MicrosoftDocs/architecture-center/docs/cloud-adoption/operations/monitor/alert.md

 - **Does it matter?** Is the issue symptomatic of a real problem or issue influencing overall health of the application?
 For example, do you care if the CPU utilization is high on the resource?
 Or that a particular SQL query running on a SQL database instance on that resource is consuming high CPU utilization over a sustained period?
 Because the CPU utilization condition is a real issue, you should alert on it.
 But you don't need to notify the team, because it doesn’t help point to what is causing the condition in the first place.
 Alerting and notifying on the SQL query process utilization issue is both relevant and actionable.
 - **Is it urgent?** Is the issue real, and does it need urgent attention?
 If so, the team responsible should be immediately notified.
-- **Are your customers affected?** Are users of the service or application impacted as a result of the issue?
+- **Are your customers affected?** Are users of the service or application affected as a result of the issue?
-- **Are other dependent systems affected?** Are there alerts from dependencies that are interrelated, and that could possibly be correlated to avoid notifying different teams all working on the same problem?
+- **Are other dependent systems affected?** Are there alerts from dependencies that are interrelated, and that can possibly be correlated to avoid notifying different teams all working on the same problem?

 Ask these questions when you're initially developing a monitoring configuration.
 Test and validate the assumptions in a pre-production environment, and then deploy into production.
 Monitoring configurations are derived from known failure modes, test results of simulated failures, and experience from different members of the team.